techidaily/site-blog-min/source/_posts/how-to-repair-corrupt-mp4-and-mov-files-of-realme-c53-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair.md

 <!-- affiliate ads begin -->
 <a href="https://electronicx.pxf.io/c/5597632/1872496/14483" target="_top" id="1872496"><img src="//a.impactradius-go.com/display-ad/14483-1872496" border="0" alt="" width="750" height="625"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1872496/14483" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://some-knowledge.techidaily.com/new-funimate-simplified-your-compreayer-guide/"><u>[New] Funimate Simplified  Your Compreayer Guide</u></a></li>
+<li><a href="https://extra-support.techidaily.com/new-overcome-hd-blockades-streaming-success-with-secure-browsers/"><u>[New] Overcome HD Blockades  Streaming Success with Secure Browsers</u></a></li>
+<li><a href="https://tiktok-video-recordings.techidaily.com/updated-essential-tips-to-download-and-enjoy-tiktok-on-macbook/"><u>[Updated] Essential Tips to Download and Enjoy TikTok on MacBook</u></a></li>
+<li><a href="https://fox-friendly.techidaily.com/updated-expert-guide-windows-movie-maker-60-configuration/"><u>[Updated] Expert Guide  Windows Movie Maker 6.0 Configuration</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/2024-approved-stabilized-snapshots-best-tripods-for-iphonesandroids/"><u>2024 Approved  Stabilized Snapshots  Best Tripods for iPhones/Androids</u></a></li>
+<li><a href="https://blog-min.techidaily.com/5-ways-to-transfer-music-from-tecno-spark-20-pro-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>5 Ways to Transfer Music from Tecno Spark 20 Pro to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/6-ways-to-transfer-contacts-from-samsung-galaxy-z-flip-5-to-iphone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>6 Ways To Transfer Contacts From Samsung Galaxy Z Flip 5 to iPhone | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/8-ways-to-transfer-photos-from-motorola-moto-g23-to-iphone-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>8 Ways to Transfer Photos from Motorola Moto G23 to iPhone Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-infinix-hot-40-pro-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Infinix Hot 40 Pro to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/android-to-apple-how-to-transfer-photos-from-samsung-galaxy-a14-5g-to-ipad-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Android to Apple How To Transfer Photos From Samsung Galaxy A14 5G to iPad Easily | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-htc-u23-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your HTC U23 via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-motorola-moto-g04-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your Motorola Moto G04 via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-realme-11-5g-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your Realme 11 5G via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/best-3-software-to-transfer-files-tofrom-your-realme-gt-neo-5-se-via-a-usb-cable-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Best 3 Software to Transfer Files to/from Your Realme GT Neo 5 SE via a USB Cable | Dr.fone</u></a></li>
+<li><a href="https://tech-haven.techidaily.com/boost-your-health-journey-8-essential-chatgpt-add-ons-for-fitness-enthusiasts/"><u>Boost Your Health Journey: 8 Essential ChatGPT Add-Ons for Fitness Enthusiasts</u></a></li>
+<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-htc-u23-pro-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone HTC U23 Pro Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/easiest-guide-how-to-clone-vivo-y78plus-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Easiest Guide How to Clone Vivo Y78+ Phone? | Dr.fone</u></a></li>
+<li><a href="https://win11.techidaily.com/elevate-your-digital-life-with-exclusive-ms-choice/"><u>Elevate Your Digital Life with Exclusive MS Choice</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-can-you-transfer-files-from-infinix-smart-8-hd-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How Can You Transfer Files From Infinix Smart 8 HD To iPhone 15/14/13? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-can-you-transfer-files-from-motorola-moto-g04-to-iphone-151413-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How Can You Transfer Files From Motorola Moto G04 To iPhone 15/14/13? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-oppo-reno-8t-5g-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Oppo Reno 8T 5G to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-realme-gt-3-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Realme GT 3 to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-i-transferred-messages-from-vivo-s17-pro-to-iphone-12xs-max-in-seconds-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How I Transferred Messages from Vivo S17 Pro to iPhone 12/XS (Max) in Seconds | Dr.fone</u></a></li>
+<li><a href="https://sound-issues.techidaily.com/how-to-fix-a-non-functioning-airpod-mic-while-using-windows-10/"><u>How to Fix a Non-Functioning AirPod Mic While Using Windows 10</u></a></li>
+<li><a href="https://common-error.techidaily.com/how-to-fix-the-0x80070490-windows-update-error-successfully/"><u>How to Fix the 0X80070490 Windows Update Error Successfully</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-lava-blaze-2-5g-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Lava Blaze 2 5G to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-migrate-android-data-from-vivo-y36i-to-new-android-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Migrate Android Data From Vivo Y36i to New Android Phone? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-apps-from-samsung-galaxy-a25-5g-to-another-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Apps from Samsung Galaxy A25 5G to Another | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-huawei-p60-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Huawei P60 to Other Android Devices Devices? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-infinix-zero-30-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Infinix Zero 30 5G to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-oneplus-12-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from OnePlus 12 to Outlook | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-oppo-a38-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Oppo A38 to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-poco-f5-5g-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Poco F5 5G to Other Android Devices Devices? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-poco-m6-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Poco M6 5G to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-poco-m6-5g-to-outlook-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Poco M6 5G to Outlook | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-samsung-galaxy-a05s-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Samsung Galaxy A05s to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-samsung-galaxy-a15-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Samsung Galaxy A15 5G to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-transfer-contacts-from-vivo-y78-5g-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Contacts from Vivo Y78 5G to Other Android Devices Devices? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-teleport-your-gps-location-on-infinix-smart-7-drfone-by-drfone-virtual-android/"><u>In 2024, How To Teleport Your GPS Location On Infinix Smart 7? | Dr.fone</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-2024-how-to-teleport-your-gps-location-on-xiaomi-redmi-note-13-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How To Teleport Your GPS Location On Xiaomi Redmi Note 13 5G? | Dr.fone</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/in-2024-mastery-guide-sync-videos-to-facebook-pc-and-android-way/"><u>In 2024, Mastery Guide  Sync Videos to Facebook - PC & Android Way</u></a></li>
+<li><a href="https://some-approaches.techidaily.com/in-2024-the-magic-of-watching-nba-online-unveiling-the-best-15-strategies/"><u>In 2024, The Magic of Watching NBA Online - Unveiling the Best 15 Strategies</u></a></li>
+<li><a href="https://blog-min.techidaily.com/in-depth-analysis-of-the-radpower-radcity-5plus-a-blend-of-strength-and-heft/"><u>In-Depth Analysis of the RadPower RadCity 5+ - A Blend of Strength and Heft</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/is-mega-mewtwo-the-strongest-pokemon-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>Is Mega Mewtwo The Strongest Pokémon On Apple iPhone 14 Plus? | Dr.fone</u></a></li>
+<li><a href="https://win-answers.techidaily.com/pc-pitfalls-solved-overcoming-common-issues-in-world-of-warships-without-hitches/"><u>PC Pitfalls Solved: Overcoming Common Issues in World of Warships Without Hitches</u></a></li>
+<li><a href="https://extra-tips.techidaily.com/stream-smarter-with-float-mastery-over-pip-on-netflix/"><u>Stream Smarter with Float  Mastery Over PIP on Netflix</u></a></li>
+</ul></div>